9gix/django-metamod/README.md

 Metamod (Under Initial Development)
 ===================================

-Metamod is a generic reuseable Django app to handle moderation strategy.
+Metamod is a generic Django moderation app.
-You can defined your own custom moderation behaviour and strategy (see strategy design pattern).
+You can defined your own custom moderation behaviour and strategy of implementation.

 Use case 1:
 If you have a Boutique object created by boutique owner, you need to ensure that the boutique clothes meet certain quality check.